Kingdom of Setul Mambang Segara: Dissolution

-Kedah and Setul nobility, c.
+Tunku Baharuddin bin Ku Meh and Setul nobility, c.
 1900.

 In 1892, Setul was returned to Kedah.
 Nonetheless, Kedahan sovereignty over Setul was gradually eroded by the Siamese.
 By 1902, it was evident that Ku Din held full-autonomous power over Setul against Kedah.

 The Kedahan jurisdiction in Setul was officially ended by 1909 in wake of the Anglo-Siamese Treaty.
 The British had planned for an inclusion of Setul together with Kedah and Perlis due to the strong ties between the states but did not manage to succeed in its claim due to the reluctance of the Siamese king.

 Tengku Din officially abdicated his position in 1916, six years after the consolidation of Setul into Siam.
 He was awarded the noble title "Phraya Bhuminathbhakdi" ("The Devoted King") by the Siamese central government for his efforts in developing Setul.
 He was, however, perceived as a traitor in Kedah for his role in dividing the sultanate.